frozencemetery/mivehind.net/_posts/2017-04-30-Bodhi-and-quality-assurance.md

   - tech
 ---

+(I'm told that many of my complaints herein are planned to be fixed, so I am more excited for the future than the tone of this post would perhaps indicate.
+Thanks to adamw and bowlofeggs for their feedback.)

 Before one uses an item - be it a car, a piece of silicon, or even software - it is desirable to have assurances as to its quality.
 What assurances these are can vary depending on the part and use, but they are all some degree of